galaxyproject/galaxy-hub/src/events/2018-europe-dev/index.md

 From Freiburg Hauptbahnhof
  - by local train: Take the Breisgau S-Bahn from Hauptbahnhof Freiburg in the direction of Gottenheim/Breisach to Neue Messe/Universität.
- -by Tram 4, direction Messe, stop “Technische Fakultät/Messe” http://www.vag-freiburg.de/fahrplan-linien/netzplaene/liniennetzplan.html
+ - by Tram 4, direction Messe, stop “Technische Fakultät/Messe”
+http://www.vag-freiburg.de/fahrplan-linien/netzplaene/liniennetzplan.html